ilias-sp/ansible-setup-passwordless-ssh/README.md

 ---

-## What happens in the background to your machines when you run the playbook.
+## What happens in the background to your machines when you run the playbook

 By running this playbook, these things happen to your hosts: